joeylafyatis/pigeons-dbt/README.md

 ### CSV Updates

-An optional process within `build-nycfc.py` appends a new record of data from `match.json`, found within the `_json/` directory, to the CSV prior to refreshing the database.
-This data change file is not version-controlled within the repo, though `template.json` demonstrates its schema.
+An optional process within `build-nycfc.py` appends a new record of data from `match.json`, found within the `_json/` directory, to the `matches.csv` CSV prior to refreshing the database.
+This data change file is not version-controlled within the repo, though `template.json` demonstrates its schema and can be copied and renamed locally to enable its intended functionality.

 ## Disclaimer